michelleconville/oir_events/README.md

 #### Homepage

-*       USER STORY - As a site owner, I would like a home page so that users can view information on my website
+*       USER STORY: As a site owner, I would like a home page so that users can view information on my website

 The home page contains a carrousel of images taken in Leinster House.
 These images will have a call-to-action button on them, to either book an event or view all events.
 These buttons give the user a quick way to get to the events page or the booking page.
 The carrousel images can be replaced at any time using the backend admin panel.